London the starting line as Adidas laces up robotic shoe run

 Adidas plans to use the factory - and another due to open soon in Atlanta, Georgia, to produce small batches designed for particular markets, and ultimately for individual consumers, in contrast to mass production runs ordered months in advance.

-The idea is to respond faster to fashion trends and offer more customisation.
+The idea is to respond faster to fashion trends and offer more customization.
 After London it plans shoe models inspired by Paris, New York, Los Angeles, Tokyo and Shanghai.

 “It is an opportunity for us to disrupt with brand new technologies and bring that as fast as possible to consumers,” David Drury, director of development for footwear sourcing, told Reuters.